MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 ### Constant Queries

 Any Julia value could be converted to a *query* using the `Lift` query constructor.
-Constant queries discard their input and instead emit the given value.
+Queries constructed this way are constant: for each input they receive, they produce the given value.
 Consider the query `Hello`, lifted from the string value `"Hello World"`.

     Hello = Lift("Hello World")

 To query `void` with `Hello`, we use indexing notation `void[Hello]`.
-The input provided from `void` is discarded and `"Hello World"` is output.
+In this case, `Hello` receives a `nothing` input from `void` and then produces the output, `"Hello World"`.

     void[Hello]
     #=>